structuraphp/structura/README.md

 ## Custom assert

-To create a custom rule, implement the StructuraPhp\StructuraContracts\ExprInterface interface:
+To create a custom rule :

+- for class analysis, implement the `StructuraPhp\Structura\Contracts\ExprInterface` interface
+- for script analysis, implement the `StructuraPhp\Structura\Contracts\ExprScriptInterface` interface.

 ```php
 <?php